 A Practical Workflow for Using Both Systems

-Either way, the second system always provides a useful second opinion.
-When both calendars point to the same theme in the same window, predictions tend to hold.
-When they diverge, the reading is treated as more provisional, and the astrologer leans on transit and divisional-chart confirmation before committing to a specific timing call.
+Either way, the second system provides a useful second opinion.
+When both calendars point to the same theme in the same window, the timing call is better supported.
+When they diverge, the reading is treated as more provisional, and the astrologer leans on transit and divisional-chart confirmation before committing to a specific timing judgment.

 Frequently Asked Questions

-- Neither is universally better.
+Neither is universally better.
 Vimshottari is the default in most modern Parashari practice because it covers the full 120-year cycle and is described in greatest classical detail.
-Ashtottari is the preferred system when Rahu sits in a Rahu-favored geometry from the Lagna lord, when the chart is Rahu-dominant, or when regional tradition (Bengali, Odia, parts of Bihar and Assam) calls for it.
+Ashtottari is preferred when Rahu is not in Lagna and sits in another kendra or trikona from the Lagna lord at birth, when the chart is strongly Rahu-dominant, or when regional tradition calls for it.
 Many practitioners compute both calendars and use the second as a confirmatory layer.

-- How do I know if the Moon-Rahu activation condition is met in my chart?
+How do I know if the Rahu-Lagna-lord activation condition is met in my chart?

-- Yes.
+Yes.
 The eight Ashtottari mahadasha periods sum to exactly 108 years (6 + 15 + 8 + 17 + 10 + 19 + 12 + 21 = 108).
-The number 108 is sacred in Vedic cosmology — the count of names in many devotional litanies, the beads on a traditional japa mala, and an astronomical figure linked to the Sun-Earth relationship.
+The number 108 is sacred in Vedic cosmology: the count of names in many devotional litanies, the beads on a traditional japa mala, and an astronomical ratio often associated with the Sun-Earth relationship.
 After a full 108-year cycle the sequence repeats, though almost no chart completes the cycle within a single lifetime.

 Explore with Paramarsh

-You now have the working model of Ashtottari Dasha — how it differs from Vimshottari, the Moon-Rahu activation rule, the period lengths of its eight grahas, and the situations where it tends to outperform the default 120-year system.
+You now have the working model of Ashtottari Dasha: how it differs from Vimshottari, the Rahu-Lagna-lord activation rule, the period lengths of its eight grahas, and the situations where it may become a useful comparison to the default 120-year system.
 The fastest way to test the system against your own life is with your own chart and actual dates.
 Paramarsh computes the three-level Ashtottari calendar alongside Vimshottari and Yogini using Swiss Ephemeris precision, flags the activation condition automatically, and overlays current transits so both calendars can be read at a glance.